 i.
 Private Label

-This is where you create, modify or customize your product or brand to sell online, including Amazon.
+This is where you create, modify or customize your product or brand to sell online, typically with your logo design, including Amazon.

 This business model will support sellers buying in bulk or wholesale directly from the brand or distributors to sell on Amazon.